sharkyrahh/SD_SEC43_G06_43/README.md

 <h1>🧭 1.
 Overview </h1>

-UTM SmartPark is a smart parking management system developed to improve the parking experience at Universiti Teknologi Malaysia (UTM).
+UTM SmartPark Parking System is a smart parking management system developed to improve the parking experience at Universiti Teknologi Malaysia (UTM).
 It uses technologies like RFID, camera verification, and real-time monitoring to automate and manage parking efficiently.

 The system is designed for:

-👨‍🎓 Students
+👨‍🎓 Year 2 Students and above

 👩‍🏫 Staff